top of page

 Even If You’re Not a Horseback Rider

 Even if horseback riding isn't your main sport, it can still be a valuable addition to your workout routine.
-Today, many athletes are cross conditioning to help improve their performance.
+Today, many athletes are cross-conditioning to help improve their performance.
 Cross-conditioning is the practice of varying your workout routine to help prevent boredom and repetitive injuries and improve strength and endurance.
-Therefore, even if you have another sport you practice competitively, adding a riding lesson each week can help you make improvements.

 What If I Don’t Want to Ride?